4ntm4n/ms-one/README.md

 > ### Header

-The header is designed to be large enought to give breathing room to its elements and feel relaxed, while still hint that there are information visible below that you can scroll to.
+The header is designed to be large enough to give breathing room to its elements and feel relaxed, while still hint that there are information visible below that you can scroll to.

 ![header section of FlexGridYoga](assets/img/readme/screenshot-index-header.png)

 **Contains the following elements:**

-- an inspiering **background image**
+- an inspiring **background image**
 - a fixed, responsive **navigation menu**

 - **a welcome heading** with the company name